 A trial period during which, for example, a disabled person works from home is unlikely, in itself, to count as a reasonable adjustment in a disability discrimination claim.
 Instead, it will be treated more in the nature of a test as to whether working at home would be a reasonable adjustment.
 Employers who refuse to allow a trial period of home working could be at a disadvantage if they then argue that allowing the disabled employee to work from home is not a reasonable adjustment, as they have not tested the idea out.

-Yes, but only with a view to encouraging them to apply: thereafter it is a question of the best person for the job.
+No, but only with a view to encouraging them to apply: thereafter it is a question of the best person for the job.
 It would be just as illegal to take on someone because they came from an ethnic minority, as it would be to take them on because they were not.

 An advertisement to people of a particular ethnic background may, in very limited circumstances, be lawfully placed if discrimination would be lawful for instance, because being of a particular ethnic background was a genuine occupational qualification for the job.
 So, for example, if the job could most effectively be provided by a person of a particular racial group because of cultural needs and sensitivities.

-Provided that you can justify the tests by the requirements of the job, yes.
-Otherwise, no. It would be reasonable to require people to demonstrate literacy if you wanted them to write sales letters, but not if you wanted them to fill cans.
+Provided that you can justify the tests by the requirements of the job, no. Otherwise, yes.
+It would be reasonable to require people to demonstrate literacy if you wanted them to write sales letters, but not if you wanted them to fill cans.
 If you apply such criteria where they cannot be justified by the requirements of the job, you are at risk of a charge of indirect discrimination.